kodus/session/README.md

 stack, by passing a PSR-7 compliant request object to the storage before delegating, and passing the PSR-7 compliant response object to the storage after delegating.

-When a response is returned from the next middleware, this is passed to `TransactionalSessionStorage`

 `SessionStorage` is exposed to the `SessionService` and the DI-container. `TransactionalSessionStorage` is exposed to the middleware.